-Memory is expandable to 2GB, employing 256/512 MB or 1 GB industry standard soDIMMs (Small Outline Dual Inline Memory Modules).
-The computer supports DDR (Double Data Rate) SDRAM.
+Memory is expandable to 2GB, employing 256/512/1024 MB dual industry standard small outline Dual Inline Memory Modules (soDIMM).
+The computer supports Double Data Rate (DDR) SDRAM.

-There are two memory slots on your computer, one of which is occupied by standard memory.
+There are two memory slots on your computer.
 You can upgrade memory by installing a memory module into the other available slot, or replacing the standard memory with a higher-capacity memory module.